|

 her about.

-The Georgians' self-reliance was bolstered by the
+The Georgians' self-reliance was bolstered

-machinery embodied in the League of Nations.
+international machinery embodied in the League of

-Fortified by the idealistic orations of President Wilson, both the Armenians
+Nations.
+Fortified by the idealistic orations of President

-and the Georgians were pathetically certain that the victorious Entente
+Wilson, both the Armenians and the Georgians were pathetically certain that

-powers meant to establish a just and durable peace in Caucasia.
+the victorious Entente powers meant to establish a just and durable peace in Caucasia.
+The Armenians for their part sent not one,

-Paris, who put forward the most extravagant territorial demands, including
+but two rival delegations to Paris, who put forward the most extravagant

-the seven eastern vilayets of Turkey, the four Cilician sanjaks,
+territorial demands, including the seven eastern vilayets of Turkey,

-as well as large areas of the Georgian Republic itself, including Batumi and
+the four Cilician sanjaks, as well as large areas of the Georgian

-parts of Tbilisi province.
+Republic itself, including Batumi and parts of Tbilisi province.

-When the Paris Conference opened, the Armenians had
+When the Paris Conference opened, the

 were received rather coldly.
 However, the truculence of the Armenians soon